Kinuta Park – another hidden Tokyo gem

 It is family oriented.
 Parents enjoy the various play areas with their kids.
 There is a soccer and a baseball field.
 You can even enjoy a cycling course.

-• It was planned in 1935 to celebrate the 2,600th anniversary of the founding of Japan by Emperor Jimmu.
+• It was planned in 1935 to celebrate the 2,600th anniversary of Japan’s founding by Emperor Jimmu.

 • For the 1940 Summer Olympics, the park was a candidate for the athlete’s village.